JabRef/JabRefOnline/_posts/2021-06-30-gsoc'21-projects.md

 color: white
 ---

-Hey everyone!.
-Today's blog is about the projects selected for GSoC and a little sneak peek of the projects.
+Hey everyone, Today's blog is about the projects selected for GSoC and a little sneak peek into the projects.

 ## Microsoft Word Integration